chiefpansancolt/devise_materialize/README.md

 # Required if using HAML
 gem "haml"

-# required if using Slim
+# Required if using Slim
 gem "slim"

-# required if using Simple Form
+# Required if using Simple Form
 gem "simple_form"

 gem "devise_materialize", "~>1.0.0"